-Amertha Bali Villas – Spacious, with traditional design and lush tropical setting.
+Amertha Bali Villas – Spacious, with a traditional design and lush tropical setting.

-With extensive beach frontage and a stunning mountain backdrop, this resort boasts one of the most expansive grounds in Bali.
-One and two-bedroom villas feature private pools, open-air kitchen/lounge/dining areas, charming gardens, and faultless Balinese-style design and modern furnishings, though they are not totally secluded or entirely private.
+With extensive beach frontage and a stunning mountain backdrop, this resort has one of the most expansive grounds in Bali.
+One and two-bedroom villas feature private pools, open-air kitchen/living/dining areas, charming gardens, faultless Balinese-style design, and modern furnishings, though they are not entirely private.
 Within each villa, some self-contained suites can be booked separately.
-More secluded suites are located within a two-story building, and contain kitchenettes.
+More secluded suites are located within a two-story building and come with kitchenettes.
 The beach is grey, as is typical in the area, but immaculately maintained, and the vast gardens are dotted with traditional statues and fountains.
-The massive pool is framed by palms, facing the scenic coastline.
+The massive pool is framed by palms and faces the scenic coastline.
 The resort is away from the busy road and has a better selection of cafés nearby than rival resorts.

 Amertha Bali Villas – The Location

 - Address: On the main road midway along Pemuteran, an area that stretches several kilometers across the remote northwest coast of Bali.

 - Area: Faces the beach, with only a handful of places to eat, drink, and shop within walking distance.

 - How to Get There: No metered taxis or chartered cars from the airport will come this far (4-5 hours) and there are no direct shuttle buses or any public transport of much use to tourists.
 The only option is to arrange transfers through the hotel.
 Ferries from Java arrive every few minutes at Gilimanuk.
 From there, take a bus towards Singaraja and get off after about 45 minutes.

 Amertha Bali Villas – The Basics

 - Guests: Caters well for all, especially small groups and families.